The Difference Between Sterile, Distilled and Deionized Water

 Other Processes to Produce Sterile Water

-There are two other methods to produce sterile water.
-They are ozonation and chlorination.
+Two other methods of producing sterile water are ozonation and chlorination.
 Unlike boiling, dead bacteria remain in the treated water to provide nutrition for any existing living bacteria.
-Because of this, excess chlorine or ozone needs to be in the water for the water to remain sterile.

 How to Make A Sterile Water

-You need sterile water and a sterile water container to make your sterile water.
-You will need to store the sterilized container in a cool location away from direct sunlight.
-To sterilize the container, put it in boiling water for 10 (ten) minutes.
+To sterilize the container, put it in boiling water for 10 minutes.
 It would be best if you had the following:

-- Thermometer
+• Thermometer

-- Pressure Cooker or hermetically sealed pot
+• Pressure Cooker or hermetically sealed pot

-- Stove
+• Stove

-- Filtered water
+• Filtered water

 To start the sterilization process, you need to do the following:

-- Fill the water in the pressure cooker.
+1. Fill the water in the pressure cooker.

-- Put the pressure cooker on the stove.
+2. Put the pressure cooker on the stove.

-- Boil for twenty minutes.
+3. Boil for twenty minutes.
 Maintain the temperature within the cooker at 250 degrees Fahrenheit throughout the boiling period.
 This time frame sterilizes the water rather than just having boiled water.

 After this, you already have sterilized water.
 It will only remain sterile as long as it is saved in sterilized containers.
-For better satisfaction with using this sterile water, it is better to use the sterile water (cooled) immediately.
-This is to ensure that the water you are using is contaminate-free.
-The water can be preserved for up to three days.
+To be more satisfied with this sterile water, it is better to immediately use it (cooled).

 What are the Uses of Sterile Water

 For home use, baby bottle preparations use sterile water.
-Research laboratories highly use sterile water for equipment, apparatuses, and other methods.
+Research laboratories use sterile water for equipment, apparatuses, and other methods.
 It is also recommended for those with compromised immune systems.

 Sterile Water for Drinking

-Sterilizing water for twenty minutes makes the water safe for drinking.
-Again, it only removes organic impurities, which still leave the inorganic particles behind.
-The water may still abhor minerals, salts, and other chemicals.
 But, if you are sure that your water source is far from industrial plants or chemical runoffs, this could lessen the probability that your water contains heavy metals or toxic chemical materials.
 Or, you can switch to other water options.

 What is Distilled Water

 Distilled water is a product of the distillation process.
 In the distillation process, water undergoes boiling to turn into steam.
 This will be captured and cooled, which becomes the distilled water.
-It leaves behind all the contaminants, including inorganic minerals, chemicals, and metals.
-Those contaminants have very high melting points and even higher ones that can’t be removed with the boiling point of the water.
-This results in the pure form of the water.

 What is the process

 Distilled water is present in nature.
 Rainwater is a product of the natural earth’s process.
 A hot day’s sun causes water on the Earth’s surface.
 It evaporates, creating vapor-a water in gas form.
-These vapors rise that form clouds.
-When the temperature cools, the clouds release the vapor in the form of rain.

 How to Distill Water

 There are many ways to distill water.
-Distilling the water involves boiling water and collecting that in a clean container.
+Distilling the water involves boiling water and collecting it in a clean container.
 This steam turns back into the water for safe consumption.
 To do this, you need to do the following:

-- Fill the pot halfway with water.
+• Fill the pot halfway with water.

 Here is another way of distilling your water.

-- Fill your pot halfway with water.
+• Fill your pot halfway with water.

-- Boil the water for twenty minutes.
+• Boil the water for twenty minutes.

 What are the Uses of Distilled Water